Why It Helps To Write About What Lives Under The Surface

 Sometimes tenderness toward yourself that feels unfamiliar.

+Sometimes shame rises the moment you realize what you have been carrying.
 Shame is one of the strongest forces that keeps emotional suppression in place.

+When you notice a reaction and immediately attack yourself for having it, you add another layer of emotional pain that now has to be managed, hidden, or pushed down.
 You don’t just feel the original hurt.
 You feel bad for having the hurt.
 You feel ashamed of the reaction.
 You feel ashamed of the need.
 You feel ashamed that this is still affecting you.

 Writing gives you a way to meet that shame without letting it run the whole process.